Ben-Folkard/image_processing/README - IMAGE PROCESSING CODE.txt

-hi, this should be everything you need to know to start using the code :) if any problems or questions arise feel free to contact me! will be making a few amendments to comments/readability in the next few weeks, nothing profound and nothing that will edit any functionality i apologise in advance about the efficiency (and the linting)
+hi, this should be everything you need to know to start using the code :) if any problems or questions arise feel free to contact me! will be making a few amendments to comments/readability in the next few weeks, nothing profound and nothing that will edit any functionality (NOTE: i just renamed a few files, everything should be accounted for but if an import error arises it will probably be that, so check the names of everything) i apologise in advance about the efficiency (and the linting)

-FILE DESCRIPTIONS
+FILE DESCRIPTIONS:
 image_processing.ipynb
 a jupyter notebook, used to play around with the main module, generate images, observe various metrics from video snippets

 image_processing_flowchart.png
 used in a poster, details basic code logic of main module (NOTE: THIS IS OUTDATED! will update soon, some functions have been reordered since for efficiency)

-image_processing_optimisation.py
+image_processing.py
-the main module (i will rename this!! as it is far from optimised lol, just a relic from when i first started building the code)
+the main module, contains all the code functions, written for use on scarf

-image_processing_optimisation_script.sh
+image_processing_script.sh
 the shell script i used with scarf, all parameters should be fine as they are but adjust if desired

-test_image_processing_optimisation.py
+test_image_processing.py
 contains all my unit tests, coverage isn't exactly extensive but most functions have basic tests implemented

 NOTES: